 The Group is exposed to credit risk, although this has historically not resulted in significant losses.
-NEXT sells its sensors to leading international distributors of electronic components, primarily based in Asia.
+NEXT sells its sensors to leading international distributors and original equipment manufacturers of electronic components, primarily based in Asia, Europe and North America.
 The Group's receivables are not credit insured, but credit monitoring routines are in place for setting up credit lines and demanding advance payments when required.